Frutiger Aero

 Many user interfaces from the 2000s (KDE Plasma 4 pictured) exemplify the Frutiger Aero style.

-Frutiger Aero (/ˌfruːtɪgər ˈɛəroʊ/) is a design style that was prevalent from roughly 2004 to 2013.
-It originated in user interface designs, but later influenced various other media.
-It was named in 2017 by Sofi Xian (Note: Formerly Sofia Lee) of the Consumer Aesthetics Research Institute, and reemerged in 2023 as an Internet aesthetic, becoming popular with Generation Z as an object of nostalgia.
+Frutiger Aero (/ˌfruːtɪgər ˈɛəroʊ/) is a design style that was prevalent from the mid-2000s to the early 2010s.
+It originated in user interface designs but later influenced various other media.
+It was named in 2018 by Sofi Xian (Note: Formerly Sofia Lee) of the Consumer Aesthetics Research Institute, and reemerged in 2023 as an Internet aesthetic, becoming popular with Generation Z as an object of nostalgia.
 Frutiger Aero art features optimistic themes of technology in harmony with nature and often includes natural imagery, bright colors, and skeuomorphic elements.